Some Q&As for people in the areas near selected exhibit sites.

 Q: Who's behind this?

 A: This website was created by artist and project coordinator Meadhbh McIlgorm in 2020 with the support of the Arts Council Northern Ireland's Artist Emergency Fund.
-The concept was then further developed in a partnership with the Imagine Festival of Ideas and Politics and 9ft in Common, a research team made up of Amberlea Neely of Starling Start and Aisling Rusk of Studio idir.
-We are once again supported as a special commission for the Imagine festival 2021 by the Arts Council Northern Ireland and the Department of Communities via the 'Stability and Renewal' fund for Organisations 2021.
+The concept was then further developed in a partnership with the Imagine Festival of Ideas and Politics and 9ft in Common, a research team made up of Amberlea Neely of Starling Start and Aisling Rusk of Studio idir in 2021 when it was run as a special commission for the Imagine festival 2021 by the Arts Council Northern Ireland and the Department of Communities via the 'Stability and Renewal' fund for Organisations 2021.
+The 2022 project is funded by the Bank of Ireland and Business to Arts Begin Together Arts Fund awarded to lead artist Meadhbh McIlgorm to further develop the concept in collaboration with communities.

 Q: How were participants selected?